54sword/mongoose-ref-query/docs/http-interface.md

 # HTTP interface syntax

-The http query object is transformed into a mongo $and expression like so:
+Http query objects like this

 ```
 /monsters?name=joe&age={gt}20{lt}100
 ```

+are transformed into a mongo $and expressions like this:

 ```
 { $and: [